Museum of Nature - Mineralogy

 Groups of 7 or more people must still register in advance by phone or e-mail.

-On 500 m² exhibition space, the Mineralogical Museum of the University of Hamburg shows a selection of 1,500 exhibits on two levels.
+On 500 m² exhibition space, the Museum of Nature - Mineralogy shows a selection of 1,500 exhibits on two levels.
 Well-known minerals such as gold, silver or diamonds can be seen as well as a 424 kg thick iron meteorite and one of the largest antimonite crystal groups in the world.

 The tour invites you to marvel at the variety and beauty of rubies, topazes, emeralds and other minerals.
 But it also imparts knowledge about their significance, discovery and use in everyday life.